infinitehoax/api-yt-comment-search/README.md

 # YouTube Comment Retriever and Notifier

 This application retrieves YouTube comments that contain specific phrases and sends the results via email using Gmail SMTP.
+Comments that mention video timestamps (e.g., `1:23` or `10:05:30`) are now detected and returned with direct links to those moments in the video.

 ## Installation